soyuka/dpicker/README.md

-{string} options.format The input format, a moment format, default to DD/MM/YYYY {string} options.months Months array, defaults to moment.months(), see also moment.monthsShort() {string} options.inputId The input id, useful to add you own label {Function} options.onChange(data, array changedProperties) A function to call whenever the data gets updated
+{string} options.format The input format, a moment format, default to DD/MM/YYYY {string} options.months Months array, defaults to moment.months(), see also moment.monthsShort() {string} options.inputId The input id, useful to add you own label {string} options.inputName The input name (default to dpicker-input) {Function} options.onChange(data, array changedProperties) A function to call whenever the data gets updated
 ```